Catching Sight of Thelma & Louise

 Kurt Gardner, ArtsBeat LA

-"Ridley Scott's classic raised questions we're discussing today around feminism and the #MeToo movement, making Catching Sight of Thelma & Louise so relevant.
+"Ridley Scott's classic raised questions we're discussing today around feminism and the #MeToo movement, making Catching Sight of Thelma and Louise so relevant.
 This documentary offers thoughtful insight throughout."

 Kimber Myers, Los Angeles Times